AlcidesRC/lineal-vs-parallel-vs-concurrent-programming/README.md

-# Solving a problem using different approaches: lineal vs parallel vs concurrent
+# Lineal vs Parallel vs Concurrent

 > This repository contains an application that allows to solve the same problem using lineal programming, parallel programming and concurrent programming.